 Through Basecamp Resorts’ partnership with Yellowstone to Yukon Conservation Initiative, that experience isn’t left to chance.
 It’s being actively protected, so it’s still here for generations to come.

 At the same time, ecosystems are constantly adjusting to changing temperatures, shifting snowpack, and the growing footprint of human activity.
 These landscapes don’t stay this way on their own.
-They require protection, coordination, and long-term thinking.
+They require protection, coordination, and long-term planning.

 That’s where this partnership begins.